aksommerville/fullmoon4/README.md

 - - Using BCM hacks on the nuc, I do get the feather thing but do not get the charms things.
 - [ ] Drop the BCM hacks condition, we can do it the bcm way everywhere.
 - [ ] Make each song use its own instruments, no more sharing.
+- [x] minsyn: Are notes playing an octave high or something?
+Sounds much higher than in WebAudio.
+- [x] And sound effects are low.
+The hell? ...oops, denormalized rates backward from 64k.
+- [ ] gl2: Fade out at game end
+- [ ] minpc+web: Stop music at the moment the werewolf dies.

 ### May